openawg/openawg.github.io/_posts/2016-03-22-fresh-from-the-lab.md

 title: Fresh from the lab
 ---
 TL;DR: The water generated from our atmospheric water generator was sent to an EPA-certified laboratory for testing.
 It was tested for pH (acidity/alkalinity), turbidity (cloudiness), metal content, mineral content, and bacterial contamination.
 So far, it looks good, but we need to run more tests!

+You can view the designs for BlueIce Alpha on <a href="https://github.com/openawg/openawg/tree/master/blueice">GitHub</a>.
 <!--more-->

 <h2>Lab Reports</h2>